Tag

 Here’s a full rundown of Canva’s major AI features, but I’ll give you a few of the highlights from my testing:

-Text to Image is a generative AI that you can use to add whatever you want (like the party above) to your designs.
+Text to Image is a generative AI that you can use to add whatever you want (like the party panda above) to your designs.

 Magic Eraser instantly removes unwanted objects from your images.
 It’s not quite as reliable as Photoshop’s implementation, but it’s good enough for simple clean-up jobs.